INFANT I (6 WEEKS-12 MONTHS) & INFANT II (12-24 MONTHS)

 Montessori classrooms operate on the principle of responsible freedom within limits.
-For our infant program, this translates to teachers building trust with the children so they feel comfortable and confident observing and moving in their environment at their own pace.
+For our infant programs, this translates to teachers building trust with the children so they feel comfortable and confident observing and moving in their environment at their own pace.
 Montessori teachers seek to guide and assist, rather than direct the children, and education is conducted by the adults through modeling behavior and activities, so children learn by example as they absorb visual, auditory, and tactile cues.

 For the first six months of an infant’s life, they are observers of their environment more than active participants.
 For that reason, the environment is crucial to their development towards thought-driven vocalizations and body movements.
 We provide a cozy and safe home-like environment that is specifically prepared for children both non-mobile and those just beginning to explore through sitting up, rolling, crawling, and grasping objects.
 The classroom has carefully chosen materials, many of which are self-directed and self-correcting, in order to foster the child’s sense of confidence and self-esteem, as well as trust in and respect for the environment.